monome/docs/norns/maiden.md

 The norns ecosystem was created with community as a focus.
 The exchange of ideas leads to new ideas.
 After you share your own script in the community repository, please create a new thread in the Library.

+### fork

+As you work with norns, you might change community scripts to integrate them into your particular toolkit.
+Perhaps you need to output specific ranges of MIDI messages, or maybe you're only using Just Intonation these days.

+If you wish to share your modifications with the larger community, or if you feel your changes represent a new vision, please review our [living document of forking etiquette guidelines](https://llllllll.co/t/library-forking-etiquette-sharing-modifications/).

 ## repl

 Messages are printed in the bottom panel.
 There are two tabs: matron is the main lua environment, and sc is supercollider which is the engine environment.